 Change non-immigrant status within the U.S. from J to any other non-immigrant category except for A (diplomatic), G (international organization), or U (victims of qualifying criminal activity.

-Assistance regarding the 212(e) requirement as well as the waiver application process can be provided by the International Student Advisor.
+Assistance regarding the 212(e) requirement as well as the waiver application process can be provided by the Center for International Education.

 J-1 students may request that their spouse and/or children accompany them to the U.S. as dependents.
 These dependents will hold J-2 status.
 For each dependent, the J-1 student must demonstrate that sufficient funds are available to pay for the expenses of the dependent.
 The total estimated expenses per dependent is $5600 (estimate based on one calendar year).
 J-2 dependents can study full- or part-time and are eligible for work authorization from USCIS.
 To request a DS-2019 for a dependent, complete the I-20/DS-2019 Request Form.

 J-1 students can withdraw from UIU at any time to return to their home country.
 However, once a student withdraws, the SEVIS record and J-1 status will be terminated for an authorized early withdrawal.
 The J-1 student will have 15-days from the termination of authorized early withdrawal to leave the U.S. and return to their home country.
-To withdraw, F-1 students must complete the UIU Withdrawal Form and return to the Office of Student Development.
-The Early Withdrawal Form must also be completed by the student and returned to the International Student Advisor.
+To withdraw, J-1 students must complete the UIU Withdrawal Form and return to the Office of Student Development.
+The Early Withdrawal Form must also be completed by the student and returned to the Center for International Education.

 J-1 students have a 30-day grace period following the completion of their program.
 The grace period starts the day after the end date listed on the DS-2019.
 The grace period is to be utilized for departure preparations and can be used for travel within the U.S. If a student leaves the U.S. during the 30-day grace period, the J-1 status is automatically ended.